suqingdong/webrequests/README.md

 ```

 ## Features
-- Random User-Agent automatic
+- Random User-Agent
 - Try again when request failed
-- Download file from an URL
+- Download file from an url, with progress bar
-- Get a soup from an URL
+- Get a BeautifulSoup from an url

 ## Usage
 ```python